-For comparison between the deterministic model and the stochastic model, we also demonstrate the time-frequency pattern of an AR(2) model of the FD series.
+For comparison between the deterministic model and the stochastic model, we also demonstrate the time-frequency pattern of an AR(2) model of FD series.

-$$X(t) = 0.006[0.002] + 0.265[0.043]X(t-1) - 0.081[0.043]X(t-2) + \mu(t)$$ (9)
+$$X(t) = 0.006 [0.002] + 0.265 [0.043] X(t-1) - 0.081 [0.043] X(t-2) + \mathbf{n}(t)$$ (4.6)

-Here, standard deviations are in parenthesis.
-The residual $\mu(t)$ is white noise; its standard deviation is: $\sigma = 0.033$.
+Here, standard deviations are in parenthesis, the residual $\mu(t)$ is white noise, its standard deviation is: $\sigma = 0.033$.

-The deterministic cycle is characterized by a narrow horizontal frequency band in time-frequency space, while noise signals featured by droplike images are evenly scattered in whole time-frequency space.
-We can see that FD series are very noisy, while HP cycles have a clear trace of persistent cycles in the range of business-cycle frequency.
-Later we will show that a stationary stochastic model, such as an AR(2) model of an FD series, has a typical feature of color noise without a continuous frequency line in time-frequency representation.
-A noise-driven model such as an AR or GARCH series can produce pseudocycles in the Fourier spectrum, but cannot produce persistent cycles in time-frequency representation.
-The time-frequency representations of the logarithmic FSPCOM HP cycles and the FD series are shown in Figure 2.
+The deterministic cycle is characterized by a narrow horizontal frequency band in time-frequency space, while noise signals featured by drop-like images are evenly scattered in whole time-frequency space.
+We can see that FD series are very noisy while HP cycles have a clear trace of persistent cycles in the range of business cycle frequency.
+Later we will show that a stationary stochastic model, such as an AR(2) model of FD series, has a typical feature of color noise without a continuous frequency-line in time-frequency representation.
+A noise-driven model such as an AR or GARCH series can produce pseudo-cycles in Fourier spectrum, but cannot produce persistent cycles in time-frequency representation.

+The time-frequency representations of the logarithmic FSPCOM HP cycles and FD series are shown in Fig. 2.